utkarshsxn12/college-student-burnout-analyzer/README.md

 ---

 ## 🔮 Burnout Risk Prediction

-The system allows users to input their daily habits and predicts burnout risk instantly.
+The system allows users to input their daily lifestyle and stress-related habits and instantly predicts their burnout risk category using a trained machine learning model.

-Example:
+### Input Parameters:
+- Study hours per day
+- Sleep hours per day
+- Screen time (hours)
+- Stress level (1–10)
+- Caffeine intake (cups per day)
+- Productivity score (1–10)

+This feature demonstrates how behavioral data can be used in real time to identify early warning signs of burnout and mental overload among college students.